-16. Phishing was behind 48% of all cyber attacks in 2018.
+16. Phishing was behind 90% of data breaches that occurred in 2022.

-Fraudsters have the technology to follow the money and distribute malware that steals payment data, login credentials, and ultimately funds from victims’ bank accounts.
+Fraudsters have the technology to follow the money and distribute malware that steals payment data, login credentials, and funds from victims’ bank accounts.

 This type of malware has evolved; mobile banking statistics in 2019 showed a 50% increase in attacks compared with the first half of 2018.

 The most widely distributed mobile bank malware is Triada, which accounts for nearly 30% of banking malware attacks.
 It grants super-user privileges to hackers and allows them to control users’ devices completely.